 Intimidated by risotto?
 Don’t be!
 This Mushroom Pea Risotto with White Truffle Oil is a fool-proof and delicious savory meal for your next pasta night.

 Risotto, arguably the most feared of all pastas.
-I don’t know how many times I’ve heard that risotto is a hard dish to get right, and I believed it because I’ve had my fair share of bad risotto.
+I don’t know how many times I’ve heard that risotto is a hard dish to get right, and for a long time I believed it because I’ve had my fair share of bad risotto.

 Let’s take a moment and talk about truffles.